andris9/simplesmtp/README.md

 through the same connection concurrently.
 So if you catch and `'idle'` event lock the connection to a message process and unlock after `'ready'`.

-On '`error'` events you should reschedule the message and on `'end'` events you should recreate the connection.
+On `'error'` events you should reschedule the message and on `'end'` events you should recreate the connection.

 ### Closing the client